Story At-A-Glance

 Residential Housing Boom in the Inland Empire

 Being a logistics hub is something unique about the Inland Empire.
-There is a rapid growth in the e-Commerce deliveries, largely driven by Amazon’s continued growth.
+There is a rapid growth in e-Commerce deliveries, largely driven by Amazon’s continued growth.

 This has caused a boom in the local residential building sector.
 One explanation is the influx of new employees who join logistics providers as the latter expand operations.